corenova/yang-js/README.md

 Synth](http://github.com/saintkepha/data-synth) library for generating the JS class object hierarchy.

-This call returns a new Compiler instance with updated internal definitions.
+This call returns the updated compiler instance with new definitions processed from the passed in schema(s).
 It can then be used to load/compile additional schema(s) or `resolve` to retrieve the generated outputs.

 ### resolve (type [, key)

-Used after a `load` operation to retrieve the internal definitions (such as *module*).
+Used to retrieve internally available definitions (such as *module*) from the compiler.
 Generated *module(s)* are resolved by name directly, other definitions such as *extension* and *grouping* will need to use the (type, key) syntax.